mistermeta69/microPrecedence/readme.md

 Table-based shift/Reduce parser for expressions
 Based on Aho and Ullman description in Dragon book

-This code implements a precedence parser for basic arithmetic expressions.
-It's a shift-reduce parser that can handle addition, subtraction, multiplication, division, and parentheses.
-Let's break down the main components and functionality of this code:
+Can handle addition, subtraction, multiplication, division, and parentheses.

 ## Main Components

-1. Token Recognition (`gettoken` function)
+1. Token handling (`gettoken` function)
-2. Expression Evaluation (`eval` function)
-3. Operator and Operand Stacks
+2. Operator and operand stacks
+3. Precedence tables
-4. Precedence Tables
+4. Evaluation function
-5. Parsing Algorithm (`calc` function)
+5. Main parsing algorithm (`calc` function)

 ## Functionality Breakdown

-### 1. Token Recognition
+### 1. Token Handling

 The `gettoken` function reads input characters and converts them into tokens:
-- Numbers (0-9) are converted to their integer values
+- Numbers (0)
-- Operators (+, -, *, /) are assigned specific token codes
+- Operators (+, -, *, /)
-- Parentheses and end-of-input are also recognized
+- Parentheses

-### 2. Expression Evaluation

-The `eval` function performs basic arithmetic operations based on the operator and two operands.
+- End of input (DONE)

-### 3. Operator and Operand Stacks
+### 2. Stacks

-Two separate stacks are maintained:
+Two stacks are used:
-- `opstk` for operators
-- `numstk` for numbers (operands)

-Each stack has its own push and pop operations.
+- `opstk`: Operator stack
+- `numstk`: Operand (number) stack

-### 4. Precedence Tables
+### 3. Precedence Tables

 Two arrays define the precedence rules:
 - `prstk`: Precedence of the operator on top of the stack
 - `prinp`: Precedence of the input operator

-These tables determine whether to shift, reduce, or discard tokens during parsing.
+### 4. Evaluation

+The `eval` function performs the actual arithmetic operations.

 ### 5. Parsing Algorithm

 The `calc` function implements the main parsing algorithm:
-1. Get the next token
+1. Read a token
 2. If it's a number, push it onto the number stack
-3. If it's an operator, compare its precedence with the top of the operator stack:
+3. If it's an operator:
-   - If input precedence is higher: shift (push onto operator stack)
+   - If input precedence > stack precedence: shift (push onto operator stack)
-   - If precedences are equal: discard both (usually for parentheses matching)
+   - If input precedence = stack precedence: discard both (for matching parentheses)
-   - If stack precedence is higher: reduce (evaluate top operation and push result)
+   - If input precedence < stack precedence: reduce (evaluate top of stack)
-4. Repeat until end of input is reached and all operations are evaluated

-## Usage
+## How It Works

-The `main` function calls `calc` and prints the result of the evaluated expression.
+1. The parser reads the input expression character by character.
+2. It builds numbers from consecutive digits.
+3. For operators and parentheses, it compares their precedence with the top of the operator stack.
+4. Based on the precedence comparison, it decides to shift, reduce, or discard.
+5. When reducing, it pops two numbers and an operator, evaluates them, and pushes the result back.
+6. This process continues until the entire expression is parsed and evaluated.

 ## Limitations and Potential Improvements

-1. Error handling is minimal
+1. No error handling for invalid expressions
-2. Only single-digit numbers are supported
-3. The code uses some outdated C practices (e.g., `<conio.h>`)
+2. Limited to integer arithmetic
+3. No support for unary operators (like negation)
+4. No support for floating-point numbers
-4. Input is limited to a single line
+5. Input is limited to a single line

-To improve this parser, you could add better error handling, support for multi-digit numbers, and modernize the C code style.
-Additionally, extending it to handle more complex expressions or different types of operations could make it more versatile.
+Overall, this is a functional implementation of a precedence parser for basic arithmetic expressions, suitable for educational purposes or as a starting point for a more robust expression evaluator.